Neotron-Compute/Neotron-BMC/README.md

 | 29   | PB6  | I2C1_SCL    | I²C Clock                                    |
 | 30   | PB7  | I2C1_SDA    | I²C Data                                     |

 Note that in the above table, the UART signals are wired as _Data Terminal Equipment (DTE)_ (i.e. like a PC, not like a Modem).
+Connect the NMBC *UART Transmit Output* pin to the *Input* pin of something like an FTDI TTL-232R-3V3 cable.

 This design should also be pin-compatible with the following SoCs (although this firmware may need changes):